Constellation-Labs/documentation-hub/statechannels/examples/simple.md

 ## State Channel Snapshot data

-State Channel Snapshot requirement is that data are binary encoded.
+State Channel Snapshot data is required to be binary encoded.
 Let's make a simple example using `String -> Array[Byte]` conversion, like the following: `"hello world".getBytes`.

 ```scala